Frederikmahipal/SpringIntroduction/README.md

 ###  This project is created in early introduction to java spring.

-The programs only purpose is to check if its friday, because we love friday
+One of the purposes with this program is to check the current day is a friday

 if you love friday too, feel free to contribute to this project